Sahar Hashemi: Books

-Start Up Forever
+Published in 2003 by John Wiley & Sons, Anyone Can Do It (ISBN 978-1841127651) was written jointly by Sahar and Bobby Hashemi and describes the journey of turning Coffee Republic from an idea into a high street brand.

 Published in 2019 by Troubador Publishing, Start Up Forever (ISBN 978-1789016345) is the culmination of her work speaking to 400 organisations about the actionable, practical steps that can bring out anyone’s inner entrepreneur.
 It was named The Financial Times Best Business Book of the Month in March 2019.

-Anyone Can Do It

-Published in 2003 by John Wiley & Sons, Anyone Can Do It (ISBN 978-1841127651) was written jointly by Sahar and Bobby Hashemi and describes the journey of turning Coffee Republic from an idea into a high street brand.
-The book is aimed at budding entrepreneurs.
-The authors seek to dispel the idea that entrepreneurs are inherently "special" people.

-The book has been translated into six languages.
-It reached number 1 on the Amazon business chart and gathered endorsements from the DTI, The Princes Trust and Institute of Directors.